sharedo-tech/sharedo-auth-samples/README.md

 - Authorization Code with Proof Key (PKCE)
     - Can be used for applications that cannot keep a secret - e.g. SPAs, mobile applications, installable desktop clients etc.
     - As authorization code flow, but allows for dynamic client secrets to prove auth code responses come back from the authorisation server
-    - Two step auehtnication - authentication/consent, token exchange
+    - Two step authentication - authentication/consent, token exchange
     - Allows for access and refresh tokens to be issued

 ## What does *can keep a secret* mean?